Standard Customs Allowances

 For some reason, Singapore has no Duty Free alcohol allowance for travellers coming from Malaysia.

 Intra-EU AllowancesRead More

 If you’re travelling within the EU (irrespective of your nationality or residence), there is no limit on the amount, type, or value of goods (other than tobacco and alcohol) you may import from one EU country into another for personal consumption.
 The assumption is that you have paid VAT somewhere in the EU.
 However, goods imported for commercial purposes (resale) are subject to excise duty and VAT.
-For alcohol and tobacco, the burden of proof is on you to show that they are not for resale if the following indicative limits are exceeded:
+For alcohol and tobacco, the burden of proof is on you to show that they are not for resale if you bring in more than the following indicative limits:

 - 800 cigarettes

 - 10 liters of alcoholic beverages stronger than 22%

 - 20 liters of fortified wine up to 22%

 - 90 liters of still wine (including a maximum of 60 liters of sparkling wine)